-4.4 Types of Values on the JVM Stack
+4.5 Types of Values on the JVM Stack

-The runtime system that supports the capture of execution context must know the types of values in the stack of a JVM.
+The runtime system that supports the capture of execution context has to know the types of values in the stack of a JVM.
 Local variables and operands of the called method stay on the stack.
 The values may be 32-bit or 64-bit immediate values or references to objects.

 It is difficult to distinguish the types referring only the value.
 A Sumatra interpreter maintains a type stack parallel to the value stack[1], and distinguishes the type with it.
 Sumatra has its own interpreter built from scratch, so it can use this method.
-But MOBA is a plug-in to the existing Sun JVM, which does not have a type stack like Sumatra.
-If the class file has LocalVariableTable attributes[9], the types of local variables can be obtained in the table.
-But in general, in a Sun JVM there is no information about the type of values in the stack.
+But MOBA is a plug-in to the existing Sun's JVM, which does not have a type stack like Sumatra.
+If the class file has LocalVariableTable attributes[10], the types of local variables can be obtained in the table.
+But in general, in a Sun's JVM there is no information about the type of values in the stack.

-With a JVM like Sun's, we have either to infer the type from the value else determine the type by tracing the bytecode of the method from the head like a bytecode verifier.
+With a JVM like Sun's, we have either to infer the type from the value else determine the type by data flow analysis which trace the bytecode of the method like a bytecode verifier.
 Tracing bytecode to determine types is computationally expensive, so MOBA infers the type from the value.
-It distinguishes a reference from an immediate value by utilizing the fact that all references reside in a particular area of the address space and are aligned in 64-bit boundaries.
-A reference cannot be mistaken for an immediate value, Although an immediate value will infrequently be mistaken for a reference.
-To confirm its inference, MOBA checks the validity of a value recognized as a reference.
-Whether the value has a right structure as a reference is checked.
-The validation cannot be perfect but it will be effective enough to ensure the result of recognition.
+It distinguishes a reference from an immediate value by utilizing the fact that all references reside in the specific heap space and are aligned in 64-bit boundaries.
+When a value is given, if it is in the memory area and aligned in the bound, the value is regarded as a candidate for a reference.
+Furthermore, MOBA checks the structure of the candidate.
+The value is considered as an immediate value if it does not have the right structure as a reference.
+According to this method, a reference can never be mistaken for an immediate value, but it is possible that an immediate value is infrequently mistaken for a reference.